Skip to main content

 Midnight, What Has Changed?

-Going into Midnight we see quite a large change and shift in evoker gameplay.
-From the loss of Spiritbloom and Engulf, to the addition of Twin Echoes and our Apex talent Merithras Blessing, we begin to see talents integrating more of our full kit into our playstyle.
-We will see a lot less building up big ramps to top the group instantly via Lifebind or Engulf Consume Flame, to more moment to moment gameplay.
+Going into Midnight, Preservation Evoker sees a significant shift in gameplay.
+With the loss of Spiritbloom and Engulf and the addition of Twin Echoes and our Apex talent Merithras Blessing, we’re seeing talents integrate more of our full kit into our playstyle.
+Expect fewer huge ramp windows to instantly top the group via Lifebind or Engulf’s Consume Flame, and a greater focus on moment-to-moment gameplay.

 Let's take a look!